-The use of highly immunogenic antigens such as PvMSP119 in serological tools has been advised in areas of low transmission, where the long-term persistence of antibody levels may be suitable for estimating changes in transmission intensity (12).
-Lowly immunogenic markers with shorter half-lives like PvCyRPA would be suitable for estimating the time endemicity settings.

-of the last infection in high endemicity scenarios.
-Our antigen panel consists of constructs whose antibody responses longevity spanned up to 6 months in the absence of detectable recurrent infections in longitudinal cohorts in two low transmission sites (43) and whose performance has been validated to detect recent exposure in the context of low transmission intensity (11).
+The use of highly immunogenic antigens such as PvMSP119 in serological tools has been advised in areas of low transmission, where the long-term persistence of antibody levels may be suitable for estimating changes in transmission intensity [12].
+Lowly immunogenic markers with shorter half-life antibodies like PvCyRPA would be suitable for estimating the time of the last infection in high endemicity scenarios.
+Our antigen panel consists of constructs whose antibody responses longevity spanned up to 6 months in the absence of detectable recurrent infections in longitudinal cohorts in two low transmission sites [31] and whose performance has been validated to detect recent exposure in the context of low transmission intensity [11].
 Our new findings suggest that the reactivity to these markers may not necessarily reflect recent exposure in high-transmission scenarios like Peru, and that the constant, long-term exposure to P. vivax may result in the long-lived IgG profiles in the absence of ongoing P. vivax infection in that cohort.
+Measurement of antibodies in longitudinal samples from the Peruvian cohort in the future would confirm our results and shed light on the antibody kinetics to P. vivax in a higher transmission scenario.
+There are a number of potential applications for SEMs in malaria control and elimination programs.
+At a population level, SEMs can be useful to identify pockets of residual transmission in geographic regions with heterogeneous or focalized transmission and measure the impact of interventions [42-44].
+These use cases can be applied in contexts of medium to very low transmission levels.
+At an individual level, SEMs could be implemented in serological test and treat (PvSeroTAT) strategies for preventative treatment of P. vivax with Primaguine or Tafenoguine in elimination campaigns [11].
+Such an intervention could reduce P. vivax cases with efficacy similar to mass drug administration (MDA), but with the benefit of lower rates of overtreatment.
 Finally, our study highlights the importance of an in-depth immunological dissection of the antibody signatures in diverse transmission contexts of P. vivax.
-Such an exploration will allow to understand the antibody kinetics in a context of ongoing transmission and to select suitable markers of recent exposure in high transmission settings.
-Field studies have shown that IgG subclass profiles to P. falciparum (44) and P. vivax (45-47) differed among malaria antigens and that the subclass predominance is influenced by age and increasing exposure to infection.
-High IgG1 and IgG3 levels have been associated with long-term exposure to P. vivax (37, 47).
-To improve performance of SEM, further information could be gained by testing IgG subclasses responses and their ability to discriminate recent from distant exposure to P. vivax in areas with history of high past transmission.
-In summary, we have shown that the antibody responses to SEM will mostly reflect exposure in the last 9 months in areas of low transmission, whereas the responses will mirror a combination of both recent and cumulative exposure in areas of high transmission.
-By combining both highly and less immunogenic antigens, our panel would be able to detect recent exposure in low transmission or pre-elimination settings, and if complemented with antibody acquisition models (48). would be a suitable tool for population surveillance and detection of transmission changes in high and heterogeneous
+Such an exploration will allow us to understand the antibody kinetics in a context of ongoing transmission and to select suitable markers of recent exposure in high transmission settings.
+Field studies have shown that IgG subclass profiles to P. falciparum [45] and P. vivax [46-48] differed among malaria antigens and that the subclass predominance is influenced by age and increasing exposure to infection.
+High IgG1 and IgG3 levels have been associated with long-term exposure to P. vivax [40, 48].
+To improve performance of SEMs, further information could potentially be gained by testing IgG subclass responses and their ability to discriminate recent from distant exposure to P. vivax in areas with history of high past transmission.
+In summary, we have shown that the antibody responses to SEMs reflect exposure in the previous 9 months in areas of low transmission, whereas the responses will mirror a combination of both recent and cumulative exposure in areas of high transmission.
+By combining both highly and less immunogenic antigens, our panel is able to detect recent exposure in low transmission or pre-elimination settings, providing a suitable tool for population-level surveillance.